 Each cohort of Fellows is selected through an open, competitive process.

-- Applicants must have a minimum of 6 years of professional experience in landscape architecture.
+- Applicants must have a minimum of 6 years of professional experience in landscape architecture by the September 15 application deadline.
 This experience can include all types of practice — private, public, academic, non-profit, service, multi-disciplinary, and other.

 - Applicants must be able to communicate in written and spoken English at an advanced/professional level and provide evidence of proficiency.